CMSgov/bluebutton-site-static/_posts/2018-04-01-Installing-a-Nodejs-client-application.md

 }
 ```

-Launch the app with the "tunnel" parameter that is the public url for the server:
+Launch the app with the "tunnel" parameter that is the public URL for the server:

 ```
 node app.js -t https://<your_external_server_name>